MikroElektronika/mikrosdk_click_v2/clicks/lr9/README.md

 ## Example Description

-> This example demonstrates the use of LR 9 click board by processing
+> This example demonstrates the use of LR 9 Click board by processing
 > the incoming data and displaying them on the USB UART.

 **The demo application is composed of two sections :**